RSchueder/COASTSERV_Model/README.md

 $ cd app <br>
 $ flask run <br>

 Go to the local IP provided in the console and provide the necessary input.
-Note that $ export should be changed to $ set in windows.
+Note that $ export should be changed to $ set in windows.<br>

-# Dekstop usage
-The tool workflow is designed such that the user is expected to start with a bounding box [xmin, xmax, ymin, ymax] on the globe and line segments (x,y) that they wish to define model boundaries on.
-These are expected to come from a web app or manual perscription that are fed into input.json.
-The bounding box is a list of floats and the line segment boundaries are ascii polygon file (referred to as a *.pli in dflowfm).

-**Class : query = Query(time_vect, dataset, coords, user, pwd, out)**

-**constructs and sends a request to CMEMS server for data download**
-* Constructed using a time frame, dataset type,  bounding box, user, password, and output path
-* Query.build_query() produces the batch files necessary to request files from the server
-* Query.send_request() executes the batch files
-* See subclasses for examples of constructor parameters

-**Class : tide = Tide(fes_path, coords, pli, out)**

-**constructs astronomical constituent boundaries for coastal tidal waterlevels**
-* Constructed using a pli file, a FES data path,  a bounding box, and an output path
-* Tide.build_tide() produces an .ext file and the waterlevel .bc file
-* See subclasses for examples of constructor parameters

-**Class : model = Model(ext, data_list, sub, tref, model_dir)**

-**constructs constituent boundaries for coastal model boundaries**
-* Constructed using an ext file produced by Tide.build_tide(), a path to data resulting from the Query.build_query() method, a sub list (either as a list or a sub file), a reference time, and an out model dir
-* Model.build_model() produces *.bc files for the requested constituents/subs
-* See subclasses for examples of constructor parameters
-* see the dictionary usefor in units.py for implemented constituents

-# Example of usage
-* run COASTSERV_Model.py with the correct credentials.json and input.json.
-The contents of these files should be:
-* **credentials.json** -> {"user" : "" , "pwd" : ""}
-* **input.json** -> {"time_vect"  : {"t_start" : "2012-01-01 12:00:00", "t_end" : "2012-02-01 12:00:00"} , "coords" :  [-16,16,40,65],     "tref"      : "2011-12-21 00:00:00", "subfile" : "subfile.sub"}
-* see example.py for non-json version
+The program makes a boundary file for each pli with the suffix '_tmp'.
+If more than 1 pli is needed, merge the contents of the ext files once all have been processed.<br>
+In the event that a process goes wrong, you can use test_boundary.py and test_tide.py to make boundary files individually if you do not want to re-download all of the netCDF files.<br>

+**For water quality simulations:**<br>
+Please examine the file ~/app/coastserv/models/units/units.py to adjust the unit conversions to be congruent with the D-WAQ sub file that will ultimately be used.

 # To-do
 * River loads based on Emilio Mayorga et al., (2010).
 Currently we do not have access to this data.

 # Known issues
 * The use of the water level (steric) correction is still not verified conceptually and should be used with care.
+* D-FLOW FM does not yet support advection boundaries that prescribe advection *out* of the model.
+Use with care.
-* BLOOM models are not yet supported
+* BLOOM models are not yet supported, but